rui314/mold/README.md

-  The linker has to de-duplicate comdat sections (i.e. inline functions that are included into multiple object files), so we cannot compute the layout for regular sections until we resolve all symbols and de-duplicate comdats.
+  The linker has to de-duplicate comdat sections (i.e. inline functions that are included into multiple object files), so we cannot compute the layout of regular sections until we resolve all symbols and de-duplicate comdats.
 That takes a few hundred milliseconds.
 After that, we can compute the sizes of variable-length sections in less than 100 milliseconds.
 It's quite